sublimetext-io/docs.sublimetext.io/docs/guide/index.md

-and the maintainer of both the repo and the domain could not be contacted anymore, the project was forked of the original under an older, more permissive license and rebooted at its current domain of <https://docs.sublimetext.io/>.
+and the maintainer of both the repo and the domain could not be contacted anymore, the project was forked from the original under an older, more permissive license and rebooted at its current domain of <https://docs.sublimetext.io/>.
 In the process,
-the underlying markup rendering framework was changed from [Sphinx][] to [Vuepress][] and now to [Vitepress][] and the documents have been restructured into the two guide and reference main sections you can see in the navigation bar at the top.
+the underlying markup rendering framework was changed from [Sphinx][] to [Vuepress][] and now to [Vitepress][] and the documents have been restructured into the two main sections you can see in the navigation bar at the top:  guide and reference.

 [Vuepress]: https://vuepress.vuejs.org/
 [Vitepress]: https://vitepress.dev